jroxendal/PySCXML/README.md

 ##Extending PySCXML##

-According to the principle expressed in http://www.w3.org/TR/scxml/#extensibility, of the extensibility of executable content, PySCXML provides two convenient decorators for the purpose of defining executable content.
+According to the principle expressed in http://www.w3.org/TR/scxml/#extensibility, of the extensibility of executable content, PySCXML provides few convenient decorators for the purpose of defining executable content.

 The first, `custom_executable`, defines a handler function for all nodes of a particular namespace.
 All you have to do is decorate a handler function, like so: